Next Parent Courses Start January 2024

 2) a commitment to evidence-based solutions that work!

-Steve specializes in Collaborative Problem Solving® (CPS), an evidence-based approach rooted and established in neuroscience.
+Steve is Certified in Collaborative Problem Solving®(CPS), an evidence-based approach rooted and established in neuroscience.
 Research on the CPS approach shows improved parent/child relationships and develops positive skills in children when conventional behavior modification methods have not.

 Even more, some of the best evidence from studies